$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

 The behaviour verification mechanism assesses whether the observed opponent belongs to the set of potential opponents using two main concepts: typical behaviour monitoring and the expected reward.
-The concept of typical behaviour arises from Information Theory (IT), where the \emph{typical set} is defined as the set of realizations from a generative model with empirical and theoretical frequencies that are sufficiently close according to an appropriate measure of proximity.
+The concept of typical behaviour arises from Information Theory (IT), where the \emph{typical set} is defined as the set of realisations from a generative model with empirical and theoretical frequencies that are sufficiently close according to an appropriate measure of proximity.
 This measure is often used to compute asymptotic values such as channel capacity.
 In this work we use it to decide if a finite sequence of observations is a typical behaviour given an opponent model.
 If an observed trajectory of behaviour does not belong to an expected typical set there is a high probability that the behaviour was not generated by the expected model.
 The second component confirms that the observed reward is consistent with the expected reward for each partner type.
 Strong typicality is often used to compute the asymptotic properties of a communication channel.
 Each type acts in a certain way, depending on the duration of the interaction and the responses of the primary agent.
 Thus, the inferring agent can compute a distribution over the responses of each type in its opponent set (Eq.~\ref{eq:simulated_opponent_behaviour}).
 We present two different approaches to compute this size, depending on the nature of the modelled opponent.
+We begin with presenting a $\delta$-strong typicality model.
+Formally, for each time $t \in [0,T]$, let $\hat F^t_{h^t}(a'_\nu)$ denote the empirical likelihood of an opponent action in the corresponding history set $h^t$, defined as $\hat F^t_{h^t}(a'_\nu) = \sfrac{N(a'_\nu)}{|h^t|}$, where $N(a'_\nu)$ is the number of times the action $a'_\nu$ appears in the history set.
+Let $F^t_{\theta_\nu}(a'_\nu)$ be the theoretical probability that an agent with type $\theta_\nu$ will act $a'_\nu$ at time $t$ given history $h^{t-1}$.
+A \emph{$\delta$-strongly typical set} of a trajectory, for agent with type $\theta_\nu$, is the set: